Solved! 5 Solutions to iPhone Passcode Changed Itself

 Solution 5.
 Fix iPhone Passcode Changed Itself via Find My Feature

-If you have additional devices signed in with the same Apple ID and have turned on the Find My feature, you can use the Find My app to unlock your iPhone if the passcode has been changed unexpectedly.
+If you have additional iOS devices signed in with the same Apple ID and have turned on the Find My feature, you can use the Find My app to unlock your iPhone if the passcode has been changed unexpectedly.
 Follow the steps below, provided you meet these requirements.
+It is worth-noting that both your iOS devices should be connected to a stable network connection.

 Step 1: launch the Find My app on a different device and ensure that you're logged into the same Apple account as the locked iPhone.